shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 - Assist on-campus residents and univesity guests to connect to the resident network.
 - Resolve basic technical issues regarding to computers, networking.
-- With the full-time staffs, perform system diagnosis and resolve issues on computer virus and spywares.
+- Perform system diagnosis and resolve issues on computer virus and spywares.

 Design and Development: Official Website of ICON Original Hardware
 ------------------------------------------------------------------